-- Protect the confidentiality of sensitive information (which can be restricted, confidential or secret by its very nature), notably by limiting access to it (small teams, code names, regular checks on access rights, etc.) - Take precautions regarding the storage and distribution of sensitive information (which can be restricted, confidential or secret by its very nature), (encryption of documents and e-mails, setting relevant confidentiality levels, etc.) - Protect sensitive information of DPD France and/or its subsidiaries (which can be restricted, confidential or secret by its very nature), even after leaving DPD France and/or its subsidiaries - Report any suspected cyberattacks or computer breaches that you become aware of to support.info@dpd.fr - Regularly change passwords - Lock the access to your computer when you step away - Use screen protectors whilst using laptops in public spaces
+Protect the confidentiality of sensitive information (which can be restricted, confidential or secret by its very nature), notably by limiting access to it (small teams, code names, regular checks on access rights, etc.)

+- Take precautions regarding the storage and distribution of sensitive information (which can be restricted, confidential or secret by its very nature), (encryption of documents and e-mails, setting relevant confidentiality levels, etc.) - Protect sensitive information of GeoPost/DPDgroup (which can be restricted, confidential or secret by its very nature), even after leaving GeoPost/DPDgroup - Report any suspected cyberattacks or computer breaches that you become aware of to cybersecurity@dpdgroup.com - Regularly change passwords - Lock the access to your computer when you step away - Use screen protectors whilst using laptops in public spaces